apache/trafficserver/doc/admin-guide/plugins/txn_box/dev/dev-extractor.en.rst

 extractor.
 This isn't required, the name is defined by the registration call, but it's convenient.

 There are several methods that are needed to be fully functional.
-Several of them take a :txb:`Extractor::Spec` parameter.
+Several of them take a `Extractor::Spec` parameter.
 For any specific use of an extractor there is a single instance of this class which is passed to all methods of the extractor.
 In some sense, this represents the per use instance data.
 This class is a subclass of the BufferWriter specifier to provide additional members.
 These are